yangorwell/NGPlus/README.md

-# 2nd-Order-Opt

 # ResNet-50-NG+ Example

 ## Description

 This is an example of training ResNet-50 V1.5 with ImageNet2012 dataset by second-order optimizer NG+.
 NG+ is a novel approximate seond-order optimization method.
-With fewer iterations, SENG can finish ResNet-50 V1.5 training within 40 epochs to top-1 accuracy of 75.9% using 4 Tesla V100 GPUs, which is much faster than SGD with Momentum.
+With fewer iterations, NG+ can finish ResNet-50 V1.5 training within **40 epochs to top-1 accuracy of 75.9% using 16 Tesla V100 GPUs with batch size 4,096**.

 ## Model Architecture